 How you should respond

-The most important thing is to make sure that you respond to any request for information or comments from us within three weeks.
-Not responding, or missing the deadline, is in itself a breach of the Handbook so you could face enforcement action for that.
-If you cannot respond within three weeks, contact the member of staff dealing with the concern about you and explain the problem (their name and contact details will be on the letter you received).
+The most important thing is to make sure that you respond to any request for information or comments from us within three weeks of the request.
+Not responding, or missing the deadline, could in itself be a breach of the Handbook so you could face enforcement action for that.
+If you cannot respond within three weeks, contact the member of staff dealing with the investigation of the concern about you and explain the situation (their name and contact details will be on the letter you received).

 There is no set format for your response, but it is helpful to include:

 - a chronological summary of the main facts and issues relating to the concern raised,

 - your response to each aspect of the concern raised,

 - the name and contact details of any witnesses who can help with the investigation, and